pscottdevos/porpoiseflow-demo/docs/multichoice.rst

 Use Case
 ========

-User makes a definitive choice between multiple branches and only completes tasks in that branch.
-When the merge point is reached, flow continues immediately past the merge point to the next task.
+User selects one or more branches and only completes tasks in the selected branches.
+When the merge point is reached for a given branch, flow is moved to any incomplete branches until all seleted branches are complete. and which time the flow continues past the merge point to the next task.

 BPMN Diagram
 ============